Distribution of integers with digit restrictions via Markov chains: Applications to the distribution of multiplicatively invariant sets of integers

-Let $g\geq 2$ be an integer, and $a,a'\in \N$.
-In \cite{Fine}, Fine studied the long-term behaviour of Gelfond \cite{Gelfond} generalized Fine's result, showing that, under the assumption $\gcd(g-1,a')=1$, the set $A=\N$ is jointly uniformly distributed $\Mod{(a,a')}$.
-In this section, we present an extension of Gelfond's theorem, obtaining a condition equivalent to the joint uniform distribution.
+showing that, under the assumption $\gcd(g-1,a')=1$, the set $A=\N$ is jointly uniformly distributed $\Mod{(a,a')}$.
+In this section, we present an extension of \cref{Gelfond_thm}, obtaining an equivalent condition to uniform distribution $\Mod{(a,a')}$.

-Notice that the obstruction comes from the absence of the condition $\gcd(g,a)=1$, which implies that the Markov chains associated to this problem are not irreducible.
+Notice that the obstruction in applying our method arises from the lack of the condition $\gcd(g,a)=1$, which implies that the Markov chains associated with this problem are not irreducible.
 However, we can still break each Markov chain $X^i$ into pieces, generating irreducible and aperiodic Markov chains.
 In that way, the behaviour of \eqref{Fine_eq} can be understood using our method. \begin{theorem} Let $g\geq 2$ be an integer and $a,a'\in \N$.
 Then, for every $(b,b')\in \Z_a\times \Z_{a'}$ if and only if there exists $n\in \N$ such that $n\equiv 0\Mod{a}$ and $S_g(n)\equiv 1\Mod{a'}.$ \end{theorem} \begin{proof} If \eqref{eq:Fine_Gelfond} holds, there are infinitely many $n\in\N$ such that $n\equiv 0\Mod{a}$ and $S_g(n)\equiv 1\Mod{a'}$.

 For the other direction, let $n\in \N$ be such that $n\equiv 0\Mod{a}$ and $S_g(n)\equiv 1\Mod{a'}$.
 For $\mathbf{f}=(\id,S_g)$, let $p\in \N$ be given by \cref{prop:periodicity}.
 Then, $(p,a-1)$ is an eventual period for $\mathbf{f}$ with respect to $\mathbf{(a,a')}$, and notice that $\Sigma=\{0,\cdots,g-1\}^{\N_0}$ is such that $\N=A_\Sigma$.
 For $i\geq a-1$, let $X^i$ be the Markov chain of \cref{def:Markov}, with transition matrix $M_i$ and initial distribution $\mu_i$.